 - Open seaplane ramp and apron-aircraft parking only at Prop Shop, Wooton Park East (150 East Ruby St).
 Airman check NOTAMs for potential construction impacts.
 Tavares Prop Shop 352-742-6267 Identifier FA1 Unicom Frequency 122.975 MHz

 In the meantime, many boaters and seaplane pilots are enjoying mooring up along the Tavares shoreline, fueling at the fuel pumps and unloading and loading passengers at the temporary docks.
 The Tavares Marina & Seaplane Base is located at 150 E Ruby Street.
 For more information please call Tavares Prop Shop 352.742.6267.

 January 10th, 2020: Photo below of crane and barge removing old hurricane-damaged pilings on Lake Dora at Wooton Park.

 December 11, 2019: Big news!
 City Council approved and authorize the execution of a contract between the City and Haskell Company and authorize staff to issue a Notice to Proceed (NTP) for the scope of work.
 (See below for details).

 How long does it take to build a large city project?

 The rule of thumb in a typical governmental agency is that it takes:

-- one year to decide whether to do the project (The docks were already built so we don’t have to spend
+- One year to decide whether to do the project (The docks were already built so we don’t have to spend the time deciding).

-- one year to find the money (The good news is the city had purchased “replacement coverage and betterment insurance coverage" on the Marina and Seaplane Base)
+- One year to find the money (The good news is the city had purchased “replacement insurance and betterment insurance” on the Marina and Seaplane Base).

-- and one year to construct a project — and that’s a fast-track community project
+- One year to construct a project — and that’s a fast-track community project.